AliceWonderMiscreations/CacheInterfaceAPCu/README.md

 database query with processing of the data) and then store it in the cache so it is highly *likely* to be there the next time it is queried from the cache.

-If you need a networked cache, APCu is not the best choice for you.
+If you need a networked cache, APCu is not the best choice for you, see the Redis link given earlier.
 However for local caching on the public facing server, it is incredibly lightweight and fast.

 About PHP-FIG and PSR-16